 A virtual receptionist will work around the clock and best of all does not command a salary.

 Furthermore, you can improve staff productivity and efficiency by setting up ring groups on your PBX.
 Ring groups will allow certain calls to ring on selected extensions.
 Individuals or groups of individuals will receive directed calls from the onset.
 This can also positively influence your caller’s perception of your business.
-There is nothing more frustrating than being put through to multiple people within an organisation in order to resolve a single query.
+There is nothing more frustrating than being put through to multiple people within an organisation.
+Particularly when trying to resolve a single query.

-When a caller is placed on hold take the opportunity to play relevant marketing messages.
+Play relevant marketing messages while your callers hold.
 The benefits of this are two-fold.
-Callers are less likely to abandon a call if they are being entertained.
-And you can promote your products and services.
+Entertain your clients and they’ll be less likely to abandon a call to your office.
+Secondly, you can promote your products and services.